What you need to know about Louisiana maritime laws

 If you’re a worker at sea, you should first research your rights and contact an attorney to determine if you are a Jones Act Seaman that requires their employer to pay maintenance and care or if you fall in the category as a Longshoreman.
 And, don’t trust your employer.
 Employers would rather classify you as a Longshoreman because this limits your compensation compared to the potential compensation as a Jones Act Seaman.

 Since, Louisiana runs along the border of the Gulf of Mexico, it has plenty of ports and infrastructure along the coast line.
 These ports provide cargo facilities and equipment.
 Some of the jobs offered at the coast are dangerous.
-These workers seem more prone to injury and wounds which may even be fatal.
+These workers seem more prone to injury and wounds which may even be fatal, especially during hurricane season and cold winter months.

 The basic rights of a maritime worker:

 - It is the duty of the captain of the ship to ensure safety equipment

-- Training of the workers to avoid injury
+- Training of the workers to avoid seasonal and work environment injuries

 - In case of injury the shipowner may appear in front of a jury for trials